This information has been reviewed by Carrie Horn, MD (September 2022).

 The Novavax vaccine provides protection within a similar timeframe (two to three weeks).
 Like the mRNA vaccines, the Novavax vaccine requires a primary series of two shots, administered three to eight weeks apart.
 According to the World Health Organization, the vaccine is 90% effective against mild, moderate and severe disease.

 The booster doses of Moderna and Pfizer likely provide protection around one week after the booster has been given.

 Q: Can I get the vaccine if I am not feeling well?

-A: If you are in a group that is currently eligible to receive the vaccine and you are not feeling well, it is recommended that you wait until you are feeling better to get the vaccine.
+A: If you are not feeling well, it is recommended that you wait until you are feeling better to get the vaccine.
 If you have symptoms and/or signs of respiratory infection, evaluation and testing from health care resources in your community is recommended.

 Q: What are the side effects of the vaccine?

 A: Side effects of the vaccines include flu-like symptoms such as aches, headache and fever.
 A small number of people with a history of allergies have developed severe allergic reactions after receiving the vaccine.
 As a result, people receiving vaccines are asked about their history of allergic reactions.
 They are also advised to remain at the vaccine site 15-30 minutes after receiving the shot to make sure they do not develop allergic reactions.
 National Jewish Health is equipped with medications to treat allergic reactions.
 A CDC analysis of 14 million Pfizer and Moderna vaccinations from January to February 2021 found a rate of 4.5 cases of anaphylaxis for every 1 million doses.
 This rate is similar to other vaccines that have been given for influenza or pneumonia.